What is Ratio Analysis?

 Healthcare providers use efficiency ratios to measure how well they utilise resources.
 It includes the patient turnover and asset turnover.

-Major Advantages of Ratio Analysis
+Advantages of Ratio Analysis with Examples

-1. Simplifies Financial Statements
+1. Simplifies Complex Financial Information

 2. Tracks Performance Over Time